Chia-Network/website/README.md

 Then browse to http://127.0.0.1:8000/

+# A note to contributors

+The [Content Secutiry Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) used on this site requires all script and CSS to be external to the html files.
+This means that inline styles and embedded `script` elements will be blocked.

 # Translations

-This site uses [l20n.js]([https://http://l20n.org/) v5.0 to translate static html content.
+This site uses [l20n.js](https://http://l20n.org/) v5.0 to translate static html content.
 Please take a moment to familarize yourself with its rules and syntax before adding content or translations.

 ## Guidelines for new content in existing files